fractel/slate/source/includes/_fonenumbers.md

 }
 ```

-Get information for a single Fonenumber listed under the account.
+Get information for a single FoneNumber listed under the account.

 ### HTTP Request